Julia (1968 TV series): Controversy

-Though Julia is now remembered as being groundbreaking, during its run it was derided by critics for being apolitical and unrealistic.
-Diahann Carroll remarked in 1968: "At the moment we're presenting the white Negro.
+Although Julia is remembered today as groundbreaking, during its original run the series was derided by many critics for being apolitical and unrealistic.
+In 1968, Diahann Carroll remarked: "At the moment we're presenting the white Negro.
 And he has very little Negroness."
 The Saturday Review's Robert Lewis Shayon wrote that Julia's "plush, suburban setting" was "a far, far cry from the bitter realities of Negro life in the urban ghetto, the pit of America's explosion potential."
 Gil Scott-Heron's "The Revolution Will Not Be Televised" refers to Julia in the same breath as Bullwinkle, implying that the character was something of a cartoon.
 Ebony published a somewhat more supportive assessment of the program: "As a slice of Black America, Julia does not explode on the TV screen with the impact of a ghetto riot.
 It is not that kind of show.
 Since the networks have had a rash of shows dealing with the nation's racial problems, the light-hearted Julia provides welcome relief, if, indeed, relief is even acceptable in these troubled times."
-The series also came under criticism from African-American viewers for its depiction of a fatherless Black family due to the father's death in American military service.
-Excluding a Black male lead, it was argued, "rendered the series safer" and "less likely to grapple with issues that might upset white viewers."
+The series also came under criticism from African-American viewers for its depiction of a fatherless black family due to the father's death in American military service.
+Excluding a black male lead, it was argued, "rendered the series safer" and "less likely to grapple with issues that might upset white viewers."

 Nielsen ratings

 Cancellation

-Julia was well-rated in the first two seasons but dropped out of the top 30 most-watched shows during season 3.
-The series was canceled in 1971, reportedly because of Carroll's and series creator and executive producer Hal Kanter's desire to work on other projects.
-Kanter created and produced The Jimmy Stewart Show for NBC the following season.
+Julia received good ratings the first two seasons but dropped out of the top 30 most-watched shows during season 3.
+In 1971, the series was canceled, reportedly because of Carroll's and series creator and executive producer Hal Kanter's desire to work on other projects.
+Kanter created and produced the short-lived The Jimmy Stewart Show for NBC the following season.